TrueWinter/simofa/README.md

 Simofa is a tool to help automate static website building and deployment.
 It is not a fully-featured alternative for \[insert PaaS here\].

 It:
-  - awaits GitHub/Gitea commit webhooks
+  - awaits GitHub commit webhooks
   - runs user-configured build commands in a secure Docker container
   - sends the built site to the server where it is to be deployed and runs the user-configured deployment script
   - handles failed builds/deployments